spostad7/builder-test/README.md

 - Install the dependencies `yarn install`
 - Run the project `yarn dev`
 - Open the project from `http://localhost:5173/`
-- You can check the iframe in the `src/pages/Home.jsx`
+- You can check the iframe within `src/pages/Home.jsx`file

 ### Key highlights